 As a school librarian I’ve created a number of Resource Lists for classroom projects (some librarians call them Pathfinders).
 Since the number of links is far fewer than what I have for DeweyLinks I want a more visual application that shows a bit more of the site page.
 Right now I’m leaning toward Listly or Wakelet or Padlet or Scoop.it, but there are others to consider.

 The big decision I just cannot seem to make is which, of the 37 different tools I have bookmarked in my browser, will I use for curating my dozens of other browser bookmarks.
 Diigo, favored by all 3 ladies mentioned, is a strong contender, but I also like Draggo and Elink and …and …oh, my, I just don’t think I can handle so many decisions in one day!

-UPDATE: After much frustration, I finally decided to just do my DeweyLinks on Google sites in the same way I’d done before—as a group of webpages with one page, listing the sites, for each main Dewey Class.
+UPDATE: After much frustration, I finally decided to just do my DeweyLinks on Google sites in the same way I’d done before—as a group of webpages with a page listing the sites for each main Dewey Class.
 I still want to come up with an easier, more visual system, but for now they are at least back online!